cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 After publishing or aborting a transaction, your repository will again be read-only.

+!!! note
+Changes that you have made to the repository will not show up on the client instantly.
+The changes first have to be synchronized to your Stratum 1 server(s).
+How long this takes, depends on how much has changed, and when your `snapshot` cron job runs.
+Furthermore, client will only regularly look for changes.
+By default, this is set to 4 minutes with the server parameter `CVMFS_REPOSITORY_TTL`.

 ### 4.1.1 Ingesting tarballs

 When you need to compile software that you want to add to your repository, you may want to do the actual